Visual Trauma Mapping Model

 Meaning-Making — Make sense

-Updates to the map, guide and other documents are posted here.
+Updates to the map, guide and other documents are posted here.You can subscribe for updates below.

 Guide and images updated to an initial cohesive version — 02.12.2025

-VTMM v1.0 — Release — 0?.02.2026What’s included (v1.0):- Start Here + Essentials (orientation + model logic)- Risks & Safe Use- Tools: Link (Connection Finder), Rumble (System Finder), Manual Scoring- Resolution approaches (scope + routing guidance)- In-depth modules in this release: Body Shame, Bodily Anxiety, Identity Shame, Threat Appraisal, Guilt, Fear of Punishment
+VTMM v1.0 — Release — 04.02.2026What’s included (v1.0):- Start Here + Essentials (orientation + model logic)- Risks & Safe Use- Tools: Link (Connection Finder), Rumble (System Finder), Manual Scoring- Resolution approaches (scope + routing guidance)- In-depth modules in this release: Body Shame, Bodily Anxiety, Identity Shame, Threat Appraisal, Guilt, Fear of Punishment

 If you want a way to keep track of new releases, you can subscribe to update emails below.